 Following 20 years successfully leading high-performing teams in global corporate roles, Angela Neighbours stepped into the world of professional development with the goal of helping people achieve more than they believed possible.

 Radical Candor’s New Zealand coach, she has since coached over 3,000 leaders across NZ, Australia and the UK, and she has worked extensively with chief executives at some of NZ’s leading organizations.
 Angela considers it an enormous privilege to see her clients spread their wings, take control of their lives, achieve new heights every day and transform their relationships at work.

 Director of ilume Australia

-With his open and honest style of coaching, Tim works effectively with all organizations – from small start-ups right through to ASX 100 clients – to help them navigate successful pathways to conquer mountains that were thought unachievable.
-His successful approach has encouraged business leaders to help shift their mindset, embrace new challenges and transform their relationships at work.
+With his open and honest coaching style, Tim works effectively with all organizations – from small start-ups right through to ASX 100 clients – to help them successfully conquer challenges they thought were insurmountable.
+His successful approach encourages business leaders to shift their mindsets, embrace new challenges and transform their relationships at work.

 Why is something

 Learn how to build a feedback-first culture of Radical Candor.

 A Candor Coach will introduce key concepts, share their own stories, and provide tips and tactics to get you started on your Radical Candor journey.